Keonapang/protein-binder-design/README.md

 This workflow is designed for _in silico_ protein binder design by generating binder sequences and predicted structures for the binder and target.
 Unlike the original NVIDIA pipeline, this approach **does not** require running Alphafold2 on cloud GPU.

-Instead, you will first pre-compute the target protein structure on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2) (step #1), and save it as a `.PDB` file.
-This becomes the input for **RFDiffusion** (step #2), which generates the protein backbones for binder design.
-Subsequently, **ProteinMPNN** (step #3) will back-generate the amino acid sequence of this protein binder.
+Instead, you will first pre-compute the target protein structure on [AlphaFold2 colab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=R_AH6JSXaeb2) (model #1), and save it as a `.PDB` file.
+This becomes the input for **RFDiffusion** (model #2), which generates the protein backbones for binder design.
+Subsequently, **ProteinMPNN** (model #3) will back-generate the amino acid sequence of this protein binder.
 Finally, this generated peptide structure is validated (step #4) on [PRODIGY](https://rascar.science.uu.nl/prodigy/) (Gibbs Free Energy) and Rosetta [FlexPepDoc](https://r2.graylab.jhu.edu/auth/login?next=%2Fapps%2Fsubmit%2Fflexpepdock).

-The example workflow illustrated below generates 8 peptide binders for target protein ApoB-100.
-We will also generate their multimer structures (in PDB format).
+The example below generates 8 peptide binders for target protein ApoB-100.

 ### System Requirements